-Credit cards can be a convenient and more secure alternative to using cash or debit cards to make purchases.
+Credit cards can be a convenient and more secure alternative to using cash to make purchases.

 Credit cards can be a useful tool to help you manage your finances and build your credit history.
-And depending on the credit card you can get, it may offer fraud and purchase protection, and unlike cash, if your card is lost or stolen, it can easily be replaced.
+And depending on the type of credit card you can get, it may offer other benefits, and unlike cash, if your card is lost or stolen, it can easily be replaced.

 So, what’s the best way to use a credit card?
-We’ll explore four ways you can use your card: Build credit, pay down debt, finance a purchase and earn rewards.
-We’ll also give you some tips for using your card so that you can help avoid racking up unnecessary debt or negatively impacting your credit history.
+We’ll explore four ways you can use your card: build credit, earn rewards, pay down debt and finance a purchase.
+We’ll also give you some tips for using your card so that you can help avoid racking up unnecessary debt or negatively impacting your credit.

 1. Using a credit card to build credit

-If you’re new to using credit or want to improve a less-than-stellar credit history, getting a credit card may be a good first step for you.
+If you’re new to using credit or want to improve a less-than-stellar credit history, getting a credit card with a low starting limit may be a good first step for you.

 2. Pay down debt